Cosmology and Structure Formation

 Research Fellow

-Radio astronomy, interferometric imaging, inferring structure in the upper atmosphere with radio data
+Radio astronomy, interferometric imaging in MeerKLASS survey, inferring structure in the upper atmosphere with radio data

 Dr. Koshy George